-(1) Naming university infrastructure, organisational units or positions after individuals or organisations gives the University of Western Sydney (UWS) opportunity to honour or acknowledge those that have significantly contributed to the University.
+(1) Naming university infrastructure, organisational units or positions after individuals or organisations gives Western Sydney University opportunity to honour or acknowledge those that have significantly contributed to the University.
 Such a contribution is usually made in two ways, either through outstanding professional service or through benefaction to the University.

-(2) This policy outlines the principles, procedures and guidelines to be followed for naming of UWS infrastructure, organisational units and positions, and applies to:
+(2) This policy outlines the principles, procedures and guidelines to be followed for naming of University infrastructure, organisational units and positions, and applies to:

 (3) The policy does not apply to: